 ABOUT THE Imagine Arts Festival

-The 21st annual Imagine Arts Festival runs from Tuesday 25th – Sunday 30th October 2022 and incorporates The Waterford Writers Weekend.
+The 22nd annual Imagine Arts Festival runs from Tuesday 24th – Sunday 29th October 2023.

 This multi-disciplinary arts festival in Waterford city features an exciting, eclectic and diverse range of artistic events including theatre, music, comedy, visual art, dance, literature, film and children’s events.